dlab-berkeley/Command-Line-Fundamentals/README.md

 # D-Lab Command Line Fundamentals

-This repository contains the materials for D-Lab Command Line workshop.
+This repository contains the materials for D-Lab Command Line Fundamentals workshop.

 ### Prerequisites
 No prior experience in either command line or bash is necessary.